bergerom/subtitle-project/README.md

+# subtitle-project
-# subtitle-project : a tool to extract sequences in video that contains a certain set of words
+A tool to extract sequences in video that contains a certain set of words